xSavior-of-God/SlimeDogCore/README.md

 # SlimeDogCore
 Core functionality for SlimeDog resources

-⚠️ This is a work-in-progress.
+⚠️ SlimeDogCore is a work-in-progress.
 You are welcome to use it under the terms of the GPL3 license, with the understanding that changes may be made as it is incorporated into other SlimeDog projects.